zowe/docs-site/docs/user-guide/api-mediation/routing-requests-to-rest-apis.md

 # Routing requests to REST APIs

-As an application developer, you can route your service through the Gateway using the API Mediation Layer to consume a specific resource.

-There are two ways to route your service to the API Mediation Layer:
+As an API consumer, I can access any services onboarded to the API Mediation Layer through one port.
+The service means one or more instances that share the same API and are onboarded under the same service Id.
+Some of the services provides versioned APIs and some of the services provide unversioned API.
+Generally you as a consumer shouldn't care about the details, the API Mediation Layer handles topics like what happens when one instance is down and or ditributing the load between different instances of the service.

+Types of services:
-* Basic Routing using Service ID and version
+* Versioned services - Routing with serviceId and version
-* Basic Routing using only the service ID
+* Nonversioned services - Using only the service Id

+Under certain conditions it's possible to route to a specific instance of service.

 ## Terminology